A localized consensus-based sampling algorithm: Discretizations and computational considerations

-Here, $\theta_n^{i,j}$ is uniformly random in $[0, 1]$ and we write $\widehat{\mathbf C} \coloneqq\widehat{\mathbf C}(\bm U_n; U_n^i)$ for notational convenience.
-This idea is related to the random-batch method of \cite{jinRandomBatchMethods2020a}, where interacting-particle systems are divided into small, random batches for a reduction in computational cost.
-When we use random batching, we will choose relatively large values of $\nu$ (e.g., $\nu=0.5$), so the cost difference is moderate; instead, we are motivated by our observation that random-batch interaction can improve sampling performance for higher-dimensional, multimodal problems.
+Here we write $\widehat{\mathbf P} \coloneqq\widehat{\mathbf P}(\bm U_n; U_n^i)$ for notational convenience.
+This idea is related to the random-batch method of~\cite{jinRandomBatchMethods2020a}, where interacting-particle systems are divided into small, random batches for a reduction in computational cost.
+We will choose relatively large values of $\nu$ (e.g., $\nu=0.5$), so the cost difference is moderate; instead, we are motivated by our observation that random-batch interaction can improve sampling performance for higher-dimensional, multimodal problems.
 This is illustrated in \cref{sec:num}.

-\paragraph{Square-root-free formulation} Similarly to what is proposed in \cite{garbuno-inigoAffineInvariantInteracting2020b}, it is possible to replace the symmetric positive definite square root $\sqrt{\widehat{\mathbf C}}\in\bR^{d\times d}$ by a (rectangular) Cholesky factor $\widehat{\mathbf C}^{1/2}\in\bR^{d\times n}$, for any $n$, with the property that
+\paragraph{Square-root-free formulation.} Similarly to what is proposed in~\cite{garbuno-inigoAffineInvariantInteracting2020b}, it is possible to replace the symmetric positive definite square root $\sqrt{\widehat{\mathbf P}}\in\bR^{d\times d}$ by a (rectangular) Cholesky factor~${\widehat{\mathbf P}^{1/2}\in\bR^{d\times n}}$, for any $n$, with the property that